European Factors to Watch-Shares seen up on economic recovery prospects

-buoyed by fresh signs of Chinese economic growth and on expectations of a
+Friday, buoyed by fresh signs of Chinese economic growth and on expectations of

 Asian shares rose on Friday, lifted by data that showed that China's